nilesh1434/15-Puzzle/README.md

 Gameplay:

 The player can interact with the puzzle, sliding tiles to solve it manually.
-A "Solve" button activates the AI, which calculates the optimal solution using selected heuristics.
+A "Solve" button activates the AI, which calculates the optimal solution using selected heuristics.<br><br>

 AI Heuristics:

 Manhattan Distance: Prioritizes moves that minimize the total distance of tiles from their correct positions.
-Misplaced Tiles: Focuses on reducing the number of incorrectly placed tiles.
+Misplaced Tiles: Focuses on reducing the number of incorrectly placed tiles.<br><br>

 Algorithm:

 The A* search algorithm ensures the AI finds the most efficient solution.